Renovamen/playground-macos/README.md

 # serve with hot reload, open http://localhost:3000 to view it in the browser
 yarn dev

-# build for production with minification to the `build` folder
+# build for production with minification to the `dist` folder
 yarn build
 ```